AndrewEllis93/Print-Tuning-Guide/articles/pa_em_oddities.md

 ![](/images/perim-gapping-print.png)

-(Assuming EM is well tuned), this is often caused by a slight flow dropoff at higher print speeds, since most people print their perimeters faster than their top layer.
+Assuming EM is well tuned, this is often caused by a slight flow dropoff at higher print speeds — since most people print their perimeters faster than their top layer.

 See [:page_facing_up:here](/articles/determining_max_volumetric_flow_rate.md#theory-vs-reality) for more information on flow dropoff.